vitorm04/docs.pt-br/docs/core/tools/dotnet.md

 ## <a name="name"></a>Nome

-`dotnet` – Driver geral para executar os comandos da linha de comando.
+`dotnet` – Uma ferramenta para gerenciar o código-fonte e os binários do .NET.

 ## <a name="synopsis"></a>Sinopse